Book review: The Fourth Monkey by J. D. Barker

 A finalist for the Bram Stoker Award for Superior Achievement in a Debut Novel, J. D. Barker’s creepy, witchcraft extravaganza Forsaken won him worldwide acclaim and a contract to co-author a prequel to Dracula by the Stoker family.

-The Fourth Monkey is only this remarkable US writer’s second novel but this brilliant tale of a terrifying serial killer with a twisted vision and no mercy has won much critical praise on both sides of the Atlantic.
+The Fourth Monkey is only this remarkable new writer’s second novel but already his brilliant tale of a terrifying serial killer with a twisted vision and no mercy has been snapped up by CBS Films in a major deal.

 Murderers come and go in crime fiction but Barker has created a monster… a slippery snake of a killer whose sadistic mind games border on genius and whose motives are revealed in a series of gruesome but fascinating flashbacks to his bizarre childhood.

 ‘See no evil, hear no evil, speak no evil… do no evil.’
 For over five years, the Four Monkey Killer – better known to the police as 4MK – has been terrorising the residents of Chicago.
 He kidnaps young women (usually from a family with a criminal history), cuts off their ears, eyes and tongues over a period of days, sends the body parts to their relatives and then kills his victim.

 Detective Sam Porter has been on the case from the start and is understandably excited when the body of a man who would appear to be the killer is found under the wheels of a bus.